Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 To pinch the ends, just cut off the growing tips or ends of each stem using pruners or even just your fingers.
 To use your fingers, squeeze the tip of the plant between two fingers until it breaks off.
 That’s why it’s called pinching!

 When you pinch the ends, you are removing the growing tip of the stem.
 The plant will react to that by growing 2 or more new growing tips which will produce 2 or more new stems.
 So what you end up with is a plant with many bushy stems instead of a few scraggly stems.
-A busy plant is healthier than a scraggly one.
+A bushy plant is healthier than a scraggly one.

 Whether you prune or pinch, only do it after your plant has bloomed because the buds for each year’s flowers form the year before.
 If you prune before your plant blooms, you risk cutting off the buds resulting in fewer or no flowers.

 How to Grow a Lipstick Plant From a Cutting

 The easiest way to propagate a lipstick plant is through cuttings.
 In the spring, choose a stem with new growth and make a cutting about 4 inches long.
 To hasten root formation, you can dip the stem into some rooting hormone.
-Gently push the cut end of your cutting about 2 inches into a container filled pre-moistened soil.
-Cover the container and cutting with a plastic bag to create humidity and put it in a room with bright indirect light such as a north facing window.
+Gently push the cut end of your cutting about 2 inches into a container filled with pre-moistened soil.
+Cover the container and cutting with a plastic bag to create a mini greenhouse and put it in a room with bright indirect light such as a north facing window.